5 Inquiry

 5.1.3 Understanding

 Beyond moral testimony, there seem to be many everyday cases of knowledge without understanding.
 One can know that Franz Ferdinand was assassinated in Sarajevo on June 28, 1914, without knowing why that happened.
-Or, indeed, one can know why one part of that is true, e.g., why it was that Franz Ferdinand was assassinated in Sarajevo on June 28, 1914, without knowing why he was assassinated in Sarajevo, or on June 28, 1914.
+Or, indeed, one can know why one part of that is true, e.g., why it was that Franz Ferdinand was assassinated in Sarajevo on June 28, 1914, without knowing why he was assassinated in Sarajevo; or why he was assassinated on June 28, 1914.
 Given those facts, it is possible to seek understanding of something that one already knows.

 5.1.4 Defragmentation

-Following Andy Egan (2008), I think we should think of this as a case where Paresseux’s mind is ‘fragmented’, in the sense of Lewis (1982) and Stalnaker (1984).
+Following Andy Egan (2008), I treat this as a case where Paresseux’s mind is ‘fragmented’, in the sense of Lewis (1982) and Stalnaker (1984).
 There is a part that contains the information about who the speaker is.
 That part isn’t at the front of his attention, so he doesn’t act on it.
 Still it is a part of him; he knows that stuff.
 Still, it is better to conduct an inquiry, i.e., a Google search, than to rely on this knowledge.
 So it is rational to inquire into something one knows.

 5.1.5 Public Reason